Amphora

 Amphoras are available in a wide range of shapes and sizes to suit every need:

-• Ovoid amphorae: Ideal for allowing the lees to move naturally, thanks to their angle-free design.
+• Ovoid amphorae: Ideal for allowing the lees to move naturally, thanks to their angular design.

 • Cylindrical amphorae: More traditional, they optimise space in the cellar.